tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 record size.
 Stream ciphers and existing AEAD ciphers don't permit variable amounts of expansion, but block ciphers do permit variable expansion.

-In TLS 1.2, block ciphers allow between 1 and 256 octets of padding.
+In TLS 1.2, block ciphers allow from 1 to 256 octets of padding.
 When a limit lower than the protocol-defined limit is advertised, a second limit applies to the length of records that use block ciphers.
 An endpoint MUST NOT add padding to records that would cause the protected record to exceed the size of a protected record that contains the maximum amount of plaintext and the minimum permitted amount of padding.